At Warragul Primary your child’s education is our focus.

 Warragul Primary School students in grades 3 to 6 enjoy camp experiences.

-Grades 3 and 4, participate in a two-day camp and Grades 5 and 6, camp for three days.
+Grades 3 through to 6 participate in a camp for three days.

 Camp experiences are varied according to the year level and capabilities of the students and designed to reflect the curriculum.
 Camps costs are made available to parents, approximately two terms prior to the camp date.